Exporting a content pack

 Exporting modules from the Portal

-There is currently no graphical interface to exporting modules from the Portal; therefore you need to use the command line.
-The export process takes the specified module and produces an XML file as output.
+The export process using the CLI takes the specified module and produces an XML file as output.
 This file can later be imported into another setup from the Finder in the same way as you would import any other content pack.
 Note that the tool only lists and exports published modules by default.

 To export a published module: